-Your Pennsylvania Medical Assistance (Medicaid) benefit pays the Medicare cost sharing on your behalf for Medicare-covered services you receive.

-If at any time during the benefit year you lose your Pennsylvania Medical Assistance (Medicaid) eligibility, you are responsible to pay the provider the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.
+Services that are covered for you What you must pay when you get these services on your behalf for Medicare-covered services youreceive.
+If at any time during the benefit year you lose your Pennsylvania Medical Assistance (Medicaid) eligibility, you will be given a 6-month grace period to get your Pennsylvania Medical Assistance (Medicaid) eligibility back.
+During this 6-month grace period, you are responsible for paying the 20% coinsurance to the provider for the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.